Coronavirus (COVID-19): information for visitors and travel trade

 Getting around in Espoo

 The Helsinki Regional Transport Authority (HSL) recommend to avoid non-essential travel at peak times.
-Wearing a mask is mandatory in public transport, where close contacts cannot always be avoided.
+Wearing a mask is mandatory in public transport, since close contact cannot always be avoided.

 More information on the Helsinki Regional Transport Authority website.